Kent College Prep, Pembury

-On top of that the girls only have to walk a short distance to take advantage of the super duper extras the ‘big school’ has to offer.
+On top of that pupils only have to walk a short distance to take advantage of the super duper extras the ‘big school’ has to offer.

-Drama is popular and the older Prep School girls can take part in the larger productions put on at the Senior School.
+Both Music and Drama are popular here and the older Prep School girls can take part in the spectacular larger productions put on at the Senior School.

-They also use their own hall for smaller shows, but if it’s a biggie – like the Nativity – that takes place in the impressive Wessex Theatre.
-This is the £1m state-of-the-art Countess of Wessex Theatre (she’s an ex-pupil and re-opened the theatre in 2012) which seats a maximum capacity of 300.
+They also use their own hall for smaller shows, but if it’s a biggie – like the Nativity – that takes place in the impressive Wessex Theatre (named after, and opened by, the Countess of Wessex who is an ex-pupil) which seats a maximum capacity of 300.

-As well as The Early Year’s garden there’s an elaborate adventure play area for the older girls to play on during break times.
-Just because this is a girls school – it’s certainly not about all things pink and fluffy – taking risks (in a safe environment obvs) and building confidence is big here.
+As well as the Early Year’s garden there’s an elaborate adventure play area for the older children to play on during break times.
+Just because this has historically been a girls school – it’s certainly not about all things pink and fluffy – taking risks (in a safe environment obvs) and building confidence is big here.

 There are Captains of Arts, STEM, Humanities – the list continues and these rotate throughout the year – so again, encouraging girls to step up and boosting the confidence of everyone in turn that gets to shine.

 Inter House competitiveness is everything it should be – fun and fierce.
-I like the way a single-sex school can free girls of gender stereotypes.
-Science is popular here.
-There’s a STEM Club after school which is heavily subscribed.
-The faces of the Y6 girls I talked to lit up when they remembered they were off to disect pigs’ eyes after break.
+Also there’s no gender stereotypes – Science is popular here – and there’s a STEM Club after school which is heavily subscribed.
+The faces of the Y6 girls I talked to lit up when they remembered they were off to dissect pigs’ eyes after break.

 USP & QUIRKS: